huoxiangzuo/HiFuse/README.md

 ## Citation

-If you find our paper/code are helpful, please consider citing:
+If you find our paper/code is helpful, please consider citing: